Marraco: Ancient origins?

-The dragon has been used as totem creature in the region of Lleida since the 5th century BC.
+The dragon has been used as a totem creature in the region of Lleida since the 5th century BC.
 The ancient Ilergetes people who lived in the region regarded their chieftains to have descended from the marraco, their dragon deity, according to one source.

 The source which makes this ancient origins claim also describes the marraco as "a wingless green monster with sharp fangs and a twisted snout, spitting fire from its jaws", writing as if such lore existed since antiquity.
 However, this is contradicted by a different authority, which notes that it was the advent of the marraco prop built in 1907 for the parade which "gave shape and color to this imaginary creature".
 The green dragon prop set on wheels (cf. photographs above or illustration) has been rigged with the ability to emit smoke from its nostrils, but was not equipped with the ability to simulate fire-breathing.